vibe-d/vibe.d/README.md

     ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
     brew install libevent

+You can then also install DUB using brew:

+    brew install dub

 (Note: Install brew only if you do not have macports, as they will conflict)